Nan Whaley: Career

-Economic development
+Whaley was first elected to the Dayton City Commission in 2005.
+She was one of the youngest women chosen for a commission seat.
+Whaley served on the Montgomery County Board of Elections and as a deputy to Montgomery County Auditor Karl Keith.

+Whaley was first elected mayor of Dayton in 2013, winning 56 percent of the vote.
+In 2017, she was unopposed for reelection, making it the first uncontested mayoral race in the city's history since voters have elected the office separately.
+Before her election as mayor she served on Greater Ohio's Community Revitalization Committee, the Learn to Earn Executive Committee for Education, the Montgomery County Planning Commission and the Dayton Access Television Board of Trustees.

-Early in her time in office, Whaley founded the Dayton Region Manufacturing Task Force, which is "a regional effort committed to advocating for manufacturing and promoting a strong manufacturing workforce."
+Early in her time in office, Whaley founded the Dayton Region Manufacturing Task Force, "a regional effort committed to advocating for manufacturing and promoting a strong manufacturing workforce."
 Initiatives like this and a surge of high tech and research jobs have spurred $600,000,000 in investment in the region.
-During Whaley's term, the unemployment rate in the City of Dayton declined from 9.3% to 5.5%.
-In 2015, Site Selection magazine named Dayton, which has strong economic ties to the nearby Wright-Patterson Air Force Base, the overall second-best mid-sized city for new business expansion projects in the nation.
+During Whaley's term, the unemployment rate in Dayton declined from 9.3% to 5.5%.

-Opioids

 In response to a statewide surge in opioid-related drug overdoses, Whaley declared a citywide state of emergency and developed a needle exchange program.
 Dayton also began to ensure that first-responders had access to the overdose-reversal drug naloxone.
-Whaley has been consistently critical of the Government of Ohio for failing to adequately fund opioid treatment and recovery programs.
+Whaley has been consistently critical of the state government for failing to adequately fund opioid treatment and recovery programs.
 In 2017, Dayton was the fourth city in the country to sue the pharmaceutical companies, opioid drug distributors and physicians they say are responsible for Ohio's opioid addiction and overdose crisis.

-City of Learners and the Preschool Promise

 The City of Learners initiative was launched by Whaley in early 2014 as a citywide effort to support Dayton's schools and students.
 A committee of community leaders and volunteers identified five areas of community focus: ensure all children attend a high quality school, ensure high quality preschool is offered to all children, increase business partnerships with schools, provide mentors to more children, and expand sites for after school and summer learning.

-In 2016, the City of Dayton voters passed a 0.25% income tax increase to support critical city services and to offer 1 year of affordable, quality Preschool to all Dayton families with a 4-year-old.
-This move institutionalized Preschool Promise in Dayton and provides sustained funding.
+In 2016, Dayton voters passed a 0.25% income tax increase which included a guaranteed year of preschool to all Dayton families with a 4-year-old.

-Downtown revitalization

-Whaley has placed significant emphasis on reviving the economy and culture of the Downtown Dayton area.
-As of 2015, she has drawn in over $200,000,000 in downtown investments and in a refocus of the region into new ventures; she has focused especially on the Arcade Building.
+Whaley placed significant emphasis on reviving downtown Dayton, drawing over $200 million in downtown investments and in a refocus of the region into new ventures; she had focused especially on the Arcade Building.
 As a result of some new renewal efforts, new businesses have begun to move into the downtown area, including a number of small businesses and startups.

-Cycling and Housing

-As a previous board member of the Bike Walk Dayton Committee, Whaley has taken significant steps towards making Dayton a bicycle friendly community.
-For instance, her administration oversaw the implementation of Dayton's first Bike Share program in 2015.
-She is also a strong advocate for a county-wide landbank system to address the region's housing crisis with a more regional approach and serves on the Montgomery County Landbank Board.
+As a previous board member of the Bike Walk Dayton Committee, Whaley also worked to make Dayton a bicycle-friendly community.
+Her administration oversaw the implementation of Dayton's first Bike Share program in 2015.
+She was also a strong advocate for a county-wide landbank system to address the region's housing crisis with a more regional approach and serves on the Montgomery County Landbank Board.